ibm-ecosystem-engineering/Watson-NLP/MLOps/Watson-NLP-Knative/readme.md

   kubernetes.podspec-init-containers: enabled
   kubernetes.podspec-volumes-emptydir: enabled
 ```

-> There is an example file `deployment/config-feature.yaml` in deployment directory for your reference.
+There is an example file `deployment/config-feature.yaml` in deployment directory for your reference.

-Apply the configuration
+Apply the configuration.

 ```sh
 oc apply -f config-feature.yaml